Modern Frontier: Waxed Pants

 Step 4: Apply Heat

-Once you have one side of your garment coated, you need to reheat the wax up.
+Once you have one side of your garment coated, you may need to reheat the wax up.
 I’ve found a hair dryer is the easiest way to do this.
-You could also use a heat gun or even and open flame.
+You could also use a heat gun or even an open flame.
 You just have to use what you have.

 Step 5: Touching Up